Alcohol Advertising Compliance on Cable Television

 Under contract with the Centers for Disease Control and Prevention, Abt and Boston University School of Public Health produce semi-annual monitoring reports on the alcoholic beverage brands, cable television programs, and television networks and dayparts that generate the most youth exposure to noncompliant alcohol advertisements.
 A noncompliant advertising impression occurs when a youth under age 21 sees an alcohol advertisement placed on a television program in which youth exceed 28.4% of viewers.
 This is a voluntary, industry-established guideline.

-Monitoring reports will be published twice a year beginning in June 2020.
-Youth are exposed to alcohol ads on cable television billions of times a year.
+The first monitoring report (Q1-Q2, 2019) was published in June 2020.
+The second monitoring report (Q3-Q4, 2019) was published in September 2020.
+Youth are exposed to alcohol ads on cable television billions of times a year, though the report finds reductions over time.
 Analyses found the majority of exposures exceeding voluntary alcohol industry guidelines are from a small number of brands, programs, and network dayparts.